membraneframework/kino_membrane/README.md

 ## Usage

-To run the dashboard, install `:kino_membrane` as described above, and type the following in a [Livebook](https://livebook.dev/) cell:
+To run the pipeline dashboard, install `:kino_membrane` as described above, and type the following in a [Livebook](https://livebook.dev/) cell:

 ```elixir
 KinoMembrane.pipeline_dashboard(pipeline)